-Even some of the hardiest of campers store their gear once the weather turns cold.
-Pity too, as some of the best camping is winter camping, and some of the best winter camping can be found in Northern Michigan.
+Even some of the hardiest of campers store their gear away once the weather turns cold.
+That’s a pity because some of the best camping is winter camping, and some of the best winter camping can be found in Northern Michigan.

-Winter camping is certainly not for everyone, but then again not everyone realizes there are options other than pitching a tent.
+Winter camping is certainly not for everyone, but then again not everyone realizes there are options other than tent camping.

 Wilderness State Park outside Mackinaw City, for example, offers a variety of cabins to accommodate parties up to more than two dozen friends.

 Situated along the shores of Waugoshance Bay to the west of the Mackinaw City, Wilderness also offers great snowshoeing as well as cross-country skiing throughout the winter season, so there is plenty to do for the winter camper.

 The cabins are rustic, most without running water or indoor plumbing, so plan ahead.
 But winter is the best time to avoid the crowds, as well as the mosquitoes.
 Reservation information is available at www.midnrreservations.com.

 Another option for an indoor experience includes the Andreae Preserve operated by the Little Traverse Conservancy on the banks of the Pigeon River outside of Indian River.

 The Andreae cabin offers four bedrooms with 16 bunk beds, electric and a wood stove ready to warm your party.
 This makes group camping simple and fun.
 Pack in your meals, some snowshoes or skis and enjoy the beautiful scenery.
 With river access and a year round rainbow trout season, as well as a steelhead run you might want to pack your rod and reel.